Math wasn’t easy for me, so I didn’t want to see math again, let alone teach it.

 Consumerism teaches math.

-You want to decide how many apples or asparagus you can afford?
+Do you want to decide how many apples or asparagus you can afford?
 You need to understand weights and calculations.
-You want to build something in the backyard or paint a room?
-You need to know geometry, area and perimeter.
-Otherwise, you waste a lot of money, could get ripped off and take forever putting it together.
+Do you want to build something in the backyard or paint a room?
+You need to know geometry, area, and perimeter.
+Otherwise, you waste a lot of money, could get ripped off, and take forever putting it together.

 As a homeschool mom, I relearned basic math.
 Steve Demme had me at “Decimal Street”.
-Mr. Demme does a bang up job teaching concepts that I thought indecipherable.
+Mr. Demme does a bang-up job teaching concepts that I thought indecipherable.
 I think back to the confused hour I spent sitting at the feet of my grade two teacher, her trying to explain long subtraction to me and five other kids.
-Decimal Street unravelled all that confusion, thirty years later.
-That’s all there is to it, a simple understanding of how many people could fit into the tens cottage, the hundreds house and the thousands apartment building.
+Decimal Street unraveled all that confusion, thirty years later.
+That’s all there is to it, a simple understanding of how many people could fit into the tens cottage, the hundreds house, and the thousands of apartment buildings.
 I wish they had taught it like that in school.

 It isn’t necessary to ply those little minds with endless math questions.
 If they get it, they get it (and mama knows when they don’t).
 We can move on to the next concept as soon as something is understood.
 There’s always a review later on, and all the concepts will be revisited.